FAQs for Readers

 1. How many users does Any New Books have?

 The exact number of users to our service is unknown.
 We have about 10,000 email subscribers, a few thousand web-only visitors, an unknown number of RSS feed subscribers, and almost 20,000 Chrome Web Store subscribers.
-If you consider that each user will typically subscribe to multiple book categories, we are essentially sending out over 300,000 email messages to avid book readers each month.

 The number of email subscribers to each category varies, from the 500+ subscribers to Calendars, to the 4,500+ subscribers to General.
 Most categories have one or two thousand subscribers at this point in time.